cepdnaclk/CO326-2022/docs/lab03/index.md

 ## CO326 - Lab03: Data Acquisition (DAQ)

 Please select your Lab Machine setup from below according the Lab Group assignment and continue the lab experiments.
+Read all the instructions carefully before starting the practical.

 - [Lab Machine el-01](./group1){:target="blank"}
+{% comment %}
 - [Lab Machine el-02](./group2){:target="blank"}
+{% endcomment %}
+- Lab Machine el-02 (will be available soon)

 **Note**:
 - If the *"Last Update"* field in the right side panel shows as "<span style="color:red">Disconnected</span>" you need to wait until someone manually reset the ESP32 board in the lab machine.
 Please contact one of the course instructors on a working day to resolve the issue.